Each Day Matters

 Tree of Hope (TOH)

-An opportunity to honour and remember families and friends who have been deceased as well as a fundraiser enabling us to meet our goals.
+An opportunity to help with the grieiving process honour, remember families & friends who have been deceased, as well, as a fundraiser enabling us to meet our goals.
 The organization of this event starts in October and ends in December with the posting of names in the Brooks Bulletin and on our web page.
 Thank you to the many voluntees that help make this happen.
-We are very proud of our new metal Trees of Hope at the Brooks Health Centre 2021.
+We are very proud of our new metal Trees of Hope at the Brooks Health Centre.

 Fundraising – Gaming